noseapp/noseapp/docs/runner.rst

 Runner
 ======

-You can run application with making run method
+You can run application with run method call.
+But it's not good idea.

 ::